 Practice the pair of notes and think about the co-ordination of the fingers or limbs.
 Is there a finger that lags behind the others?
 If so, are your fingers in the correct position?

 Often people tend to play with their fingers too straight, so they don’t utilise each of the knuckles fully.
 Or the fingers are too far away from the keys for co-ordination to be successful.

-You can practice exercises away from your instrument such as patting your head while rubbing your belly in a circle help co-ordination.
-Another one is drawing a circle with your right hand while drawing a triangle with the left hand.
+You can practice exercises away from your instrument, such as patting your head while rubbing your belly in a circle to help co-ordination.
+Another one is drawing a circle with your right hand while drawing a triangle with your left hand.

 Practice the bar using lots of different rhythms.
 This method is one of my favourites, as it does make a difference.
 It takes more concentration to play the notes in a different way to what is written on the page.
 When you’ve gone through 5 or 6 rhythmic patterns, the bar seems so much easier to play it as written.